Table of Contents Show

 The homeowners, both designers working in the tech industry, fell in love with the home’s architectural DNA but envisioned a modernized living environment that could better support their young family of four.
 They desired a home that retained the elegance and openness of the original design while improving energy efficiency, comfort, and material quality.
+To realize this vision, they turned to Ryan Leidner Architecture, a practice known for site-specific, context-driven residential work in the San Francisco Bay Area.

-Open, Flowing Spaces
+Open, Flowing Spaces Through Strategic Wall Removal

-A key aspect of the renovation involved strategically removing walls to celebrate and emphasize the home’s post-and-beam structural system.
+A key aspect of the Twin Gable House renovation involved strategically removing walls to celebrate and emphasize the home’s post-and-beam structural system.
 This intervention opened up the interior floor plan, allowing light and circulation to flow freely through the living spaces.
-On the rear façade, a series of large pocketing sliding glass doors were added, seamlessly connecting the interior to the backyard and a new swimming pool.
+On the rear facade, a series of large pocketing sliding glass doors were added, seamlessly connecting the interior to the backyard and a new swimming pool.
 These doors transform the home’s interior into an extension of the outdoors, supporting a lifestyle that values connection to nature and outdoor living.

 Almost every room in the house now opens to the surrounding gardens, designed by Stephens Design Studio.
 The lush landscaping balances the clean minimalism of the interiors, establishing a harmonious interplay between built form and natural environment.
 The courtyard, still central to the home’s layout, serves as a tranquil visual anchor while maintaining the inward-facing spatial logic that makes Eichler homes so distinctive.

-A Refined Material Palette
+A Refined Material Palette for the Twin Gable House

 The renovation also involved peeling back the many layers of alterations that had accumulated over decades.
 Shag carpeting, mirrored walls, and outdated cabinetry were removed to make way for a modern, cohesive material palette.
 Throughout the interior, large-format porcelain tile flooring provides visual continuity and strengthens the connection between interior spaces and the outdoors.